Quakers Yard railway station: Location

-Today the station is situated below the Taff Vale estate where bespoke detached properties have been built on the high level line area and also on the incline that existed from the lower level which ran towards Treharris.
+The station is situated below the Taff Vale estate, where bespoke detached properties have been built on the high level line area, and also on the incline that existed from the lower level which ran towards Treharris.
 The derelict upper level was partitioned when the Taff Vale estate was built.
-The land to the east below Edwardsville cemetery was earmarked for business units - but was eventually sold off to Bailey Homes house builders - mainly detached houses were built and named Forest Grove.
+The land to the east below Edwardsville cemetery was earmarked for business units, but was eventually sold to Bailey Homes house builders; the estate is named Forest Grove and mainly detached houses were built.
 A small senior citizen sheltered bungalow complex buffers this site with the Taff Vale site.

 Quakers Yard station provides access to and from the Taff Trail cycle route.
-The beauty spot at Pontygwaith Bridge over the River Taff lies about 1 mile north on the trail.
-Arriva Trains Wales allow cyclists on local trains with some restrictions on timing.
-Access to the Taff Trail is via a foot crossing over the railway line a short distance north of the railway platform.
+The beauty spot at Pontygwaith Bridge, over the River Taff, lies about a mile north on the trail.
+Arriva Trains Wales allowed cyclists on local trains with some restrictions on timing.
+Access to the trail is via a foot crossing over the railway line, a short distance north of the railway platform.

 This section of the Taff Trail includes the original stone sleepers from Edwardsville towards Pontygwaith and beyond towards Mount Pleasant, where Richard Trevithick ran the first ever steam locomotive to run on rails and the first to carry passengers in 1804.